 The execution of a judicial decision in a Member State on the territory of Luxembourg means to first declare the judgment enforceable in the territory of execution.
 To do this, a request for a declaration of enforceability to the competent authority in the executing Member State must be filled.
 The request must be then submitted to the competent authority.

 These authorities may be the physically competent authority (the application must be submitted to the competent authority designated by each Member State); the territorially competent authority( jurisdiction shall be determined by the domicile of the party against whom enforcement is sought or of the place of execution) or the applicant may find the coordinates of the competent authority using the European Judicial Atlas in Civil and Commercial Matters posted by the European institutions (it is a tool for legal professionals to handle easily European instruments applicable in the matter and allowing the identification of the courts and other competent authorities which to use for various purposes).

-In Luxembourg, the application is made by way of petition signed by a barrister in court within whose jurisdiction enforcement is sought.
+In Luxembourg, the application is made by way of petition signed by a lawyer in court within whose jurisdiction enforcement is sought.

-Along with the application the party applying for a declaration of enforceability must deliver a copy of the judgment which satisfies the conditions necessary to establish its authenticity and a certificate provided by the court or competent authority of a Member State where a judgment was given.
+The person requesting the recognition of a foreign judgment must also submit a copy of the judgement together with a certificate provided by the court or competent authority of a Member State where a judgment was given.

 The Luxembourgish court required to provide a declaration of enforceability may require a translation of documents.
 The translation must be certified by a person qualified to do so in one of the Member States.

 The court conducts purely formal checks of the documents produced.
 The party against whom enforcement is sought shall not make any submissions at this stage of the proceedings.
 After the formalities check, the court shall issue its decision declaring enforceability.